-Dr. Yaker is a skilled Plano, TX breast reconstruction surgeon, taking great pride in providing women with natural looking results following breast removal surgery for cancer.
-While aesthetics play a big role in breast reconstruction, Dr. Yaker's personal goal is to make certain each patient is healthy, happy and whole again.
+Dr. Yaker and Dr. Haidenberg are skilled Plano, TX breast reconstruction surgeons, taking great pride in providing women with natural-looking results following breast removal surgery for cancer.
+While aesthetics play a big role in breast reconstruction, our surgeon's personal goal is to make certain each patient is healthy, happy, and whole again.
 Fortunately, new breast reconstruction techniques exist and are tailored for each patient.
 Women typically begin discussing the reconstruction options in the early treatment phase before the mastectomy.
-It is common for Dr. Yaker to work directly with the cancer surgeon to ensure the cancer is treated so that he can begin the restoration process.
+It is common for Dr. Yaker and Dr. Haidenberg to work directly with the cancer surgeon to ensure the cancer is treated so that he can begin the restoration process.

 Breast Reconstruction Reviews

 "Dr. Yaker, For the first time in my whole life I am proud of my breasts.
 I never believed this could happen…and at your hands it did.
 Thank you for everything!
 Sincerely, J.W."- J.W. / Office Visit / Nov 12, 2014

 "Dr Yaker and his staff were absolutely amazing.
 They were so kind during my difficult time with cancer.
 My reconstruction is beautiful.
 I am eternally grateful for his expertise.
 I highly recommend Dr Yaker and his staff."- Anonymous / RateMDs / Jan 23, 2014

 "I am a Breast Cancer Survivor and Dr. Yaker made me feel like a woman again.
 I have beautiful results and I would choose him all over again..."- Anonymous / Vitals / May 02, 2011